FyberLabs/proxmox-firewall/README.md

 - Default Deny: OPNSense blocks all traffic unless explicitly allowed.
 - VLAN Segregation: Restrict inter-VLAN access unless necessary (e.g., IoT can't access Main LAN).
 - Tailscale Security: Use Tailscale ACLs alongside OPNSense rules for layered protection.
-- Minimal Exposure: Allow only required ports/protocols (e.g., 445 for SMB, 8123 for Home Assistant).
 - Logging: Enable logging for troubleshooting but disable for high-traffic rules to reduce load.

 Recommended Firewall Rules

 Below are the firewall rules for each home, organized by interface (WAN, VLAN 10, VLAN 20, VLAN 30, VLAN 40, VLAN 50).
-Rules are designed to be symmetric where possible, with adjustments for the NAS in the Primary Home and WiFi-only devices in Tennessee.
+Rules are designed to be symmetric where possible, with adjustments for the NAS in the Site2 and WiFi-only devices in Site1.

-Tennessee Vacation Home Firewall Rules
+Site1 Firewall Rules

 Interface: WAN